balcortex/100_days_code_web_development/README.md

 ### HTML Web Forms - Pt.
 1

 Today, I learned about the form element, which wraps all the user inputs and is responsible for sending them to the server.

+## Day 141 - 2024/02/17

+### HTML Web Forms - Pt.
+2

+Today I learned about the name attribute, a crucial element in forms.
+If an input does not have a name, it will be ignored when sending the form.